-If a seller’s budget allows, Knapp recommends that they paint the bedrooms the same neutral color as the common areas.
+Knapp recommends that you paint bedrooms the same neutral color as the common areas.

-“I will say that in bedrooms, people are typically the most forgiving, because in bedrooms typically people are gonna want to coordinate with their bedding as opposed to the main rooms or family room.”
+“I will say that in bedrooms, people are typically the most forgiving because in bedrooms typically people are going to want to coordinate with their bedding as opposed to the main rooms or family room.”

 Best paint colors for selling a house (exterior)

 You’ve followed this guide or taken advice from a top agent, and your home is simply radiant and almost ready for market.
 Now is the time for you to increase your home’s curb appeal.